kavezo/ZipZap/README.md

 ---
 ### Porting over your existing data

-On Windows, run getUserData.bat.
+On Windows, if you have Python installed, run getUserData.bat.
 You can close the browser window that pops up, but not the command line.

 On another system, follow steps 1 and 2 in the Installation and Running section, then run `mitmproxy -s getUserData.py` or `mitmweb -s getUserData.py` in a command line without closing it.